 The Area Deprivation Index (ADI) ranks neighborhoods and communities relative to all neighborhoods across the nation and the state.
 ADI is calculated based on 17 measures related to four primary domains: education, income and employment, housing, and household characteristics.
 The overall scores are measured on a scale of 1 to 100 where 1 indicates the lowest level of deprivation (least disadvantaged) and 100 is the highest level of deprivation (most disadvantaged).
-Coweta County ranks in the 33rd percentile for Georgia and 44th in the national percentile, both of which are relatively low figures.
+Muscogee County ranks in the 62nd percentile for Georgia and 68th in the national percentile, both of which are on the high side of the midrange.